 Incubating the column in sunlight for months results in an aerobic/anaerobic gradient as well as a sulfide gradient.
-These two gradients promote the growth of different microorganisms such as Clostridiun, Desulfovibrio, Chlorobium, Chromatium, Rhodomicrobium, and Beggiato, as well as many other species of bacteria, cyanobacteria and algae.
+These two gradients promote the growth of different microorganisms such as Clostridium, Desulfovibrio, Chlorobium, Chromatium, Rhodomicrobium, and Beggiato, as well as many other species of bacteria, cyanobacteria, and algae.

 The column provides numerous gradients, depending on additive nutrients, from which the variety of aforementioned organisms can grow.
 The aerobic water phase and anaerobic mud or soil phase are one such distinction.

 - Because of oxygen’s low solubility in water, the water quickly becomes anoxic (a total depletion in the level of oxygen) towards the interface of the mud and water.

 - Anaerobic phototrophs are still present to a large extent in the mud phase, and there is still capacity for biofilm creation and colony expansion.